harbour/core/contrib/gtwvw/tests/readme.txt

 BRIEF DESCRIPTIONS:

-As described in http://www.csacomputer.com/gtwvw/ prog0.prg    : to be compiled with Clipper prog1.prg    : 1st evolution with GTWVW
+As described in http://www.csacomputer.com/gtwvw/ prog0.prg    : to be compiled with Cl*pper
+prog1.prg    : 1st evolution with GTWVW
 prog2.prg    : 2nd evolution with GTWVW